• Skip to main content

 However, most earthing systems software continues to use a version of circuit theory-based calculations to work out earth fault return current levels, step and touch potentials and similar safety-critical data, which can lead to errors if all the data is anything less than perfect.

-Recently, more sophisticated versions of earthing system software such as hi-freq (part of the CDEGS suite) have arrived, which use electromagnetic field theory, directly solving Maxwell’s equations to deliver far more accurate and complex simulations for safe earthing designs.
+Recently, more sophisticated versions of earthing system software such as hi-freq (part of the CDEGS suite) have arrived.
+It uses electromagnetic field theory, directly solving Maxwell’s equations to deliver far more accurate and complex simulations for safe earthing designs.

 So what?